thierry-wendling/ai-references/README.md

 # ai-references
-A non-exhaustive collection of useful references for AI and ML science and engineering.
+A collection of useful references for AI and ML science and engineering.

 ## Engineering